MMOTU: A Multi-Modality Ovarian Tumor Ultrasound Image Dataset for Unsupervised Cross-Domain Semantic Segmentation: Proposed Method

 where $\bm{F_{s\_sty}}$, $\bm{F_{t\_sty}}$ and $\bm{Z_{st\_sty}}$ are reshaped to $\mathbb{R}^{C \times (HW)}$. ``$(j, i)$'' indicates the impact measurement between $i^{th}$ channel of \{$\bm{F_{s\_sty}}, \bm{F_{t\_sty}}$\} and $j^{th}$ channel of $\bm{Z_{st\_sty}}$.
 Finally, we use $\bm{M_{u}}$ to extract the universal feature from $\bm{F_{s\_sty}}$ and $\bm{F_{t\_sty}}$, which are $\bm{F_{s\_dus}}$ and $\bm{F_{t\_dus}}$ ($\mathbb{R}^{C'' \times H \times W}$).
 This formulation is shown in Eq.\ref{Eq13}.

 \begin{small}

 \end{small} In summary, we extract the universal feature by finding $\bm{M_{u}}$, which measures the joint impact between source/target-style features and domain fused feature.
-The larger element in $\bm{M_{u}}$ indicates that one channel of fused domain features have high impact both on same channel of source-style and target-style features.
-Essentially, we utilize a domain universal attention mask to select the universal features in channel-wise.
+The larger element in $\bm{M_{u}}$ indicates that one channel of fused domain features has high impact both on same channel of source-style and target-style features.
+Essentially, we utilize a domain universal attention mask to select the universal features in channel-wise manner. \textbf{Analysis between DDSM and DUSM:} Generally, two modules both focus on improving the feature-level understanding for target domain images.
+The main differences between DDSM and DUSM can be listed in the following aspects.
+(1) Motivation differences.
+Motivated by decoupling and extracting domain-distinct features, we design DDSM.
+Motivated by selecting and extracting domain-universal features, we design DUSM.
+(2) Designing principle differences.
+As shown in Fig.\ref{Fig5}, DDSM decouples fused features ($\bm{F_{st\_sty}}$) by extracting opposing and complementary channel-wise attention (channel-wise weighted vectors) for two-style features.
+As shown in Fig.\ref{Fig6}, DDUM extracts universal features by finding the channel-wise universal attention mask ($\bm{M_{u}}$).
+(3) Feature extraction differences.
+DDSM utilizes global-level features to decouple distinct features while DUSM utilizes semantic-level features to finding universal features.